Moving to Halifax, Nova Scotia? Here’s Why It’s a Great Place to Live

 6. Halifax Crime Rate is Low

 For the vast majority of our city, crime is quite low and rare.
 However, like all other major cities, there are some areas to avoid in Halifax.
 As a general rule of thumb, the area of Gottingen Street and adjacent streets towards the McDonald bridge (not the other way though as the area around Scotia Square in downtown is totally fine) is a bit of an up and coming area.
 Many good restaurants and bars have moved into this area and it is becoming more popular but it has a reputation as being a bit rough.
-Downtown Dartmouth has a reputation for being a bit sketchy but it has changed a lot in the past few years with several upscale restaurants, brew pubs and trendy cafes.
+Downtown Dartmouth was once considered sketchy, but if you’re moving to Halifax, you’ll see that it has transformed in recent years with upscale restaurants, brewpubs, and trendy cafes.
 You can find out how Halifax compares to other Canadian cities in terms of crime rate here

 There are always certain parts of town that are less safe, but that’s true no matter where you live.
 The general feeling among residents here is that Halifax crime is minimal.